 It's always interesting to look at the history of wedding rings and see how attitudes have changed through the years.
-For example, in the United States, men seldom wore wedding rings until the 20th century, making the idea of matching rings a moot point until surprisingly recently.
+For example, in the United States, men seldom wore engagement rings or wedding rings until the 20th century, making the idea of matching rings a moot point until surprisingly recently.

 Gimmel rings, which were popular in 16th and 17th century England are one example.
 These rings were made of two interlocking rings, and the man and woman would each wear one throughout the engagement.
 At the wedding ceremony, the two halves would be locked together to form a single ring, which the wife would wear from then on.

 Do Wedding Bands Have to Match?